kthffmn/kthffmn.github.io/source/_posts/2014-09-23-marquee-element.markdown

 <iframe width="400" height="320" src="https://kthffmn.github.io/marquee/ball-4.html"></iframe>

+Don't want to write any of this?
+I get it.
+Here's the [Codepen](https://codepen.io/anon/pen/KVrWmr).

 ## Conclusion

 It's an easy way to create the appearance of a bouncing ball that requires no JavaScript or fancy new CSS and it renders in almost [1 out of 2](http://thenextweb.com/insider/2014/05/16/chrome-still-used-across-desktop-mobile-firefox-falls-safari-ie/) viewer's browsers!
 Yay!